bugladen/NadekoBot/docs/Commands List.md

 `.ban` `.b` | Bans a user by ID or name with an optional message. **Requires BanMembers server permission.** | `.b "@some Guy" Your behaviour is toxic.`
 `.softban` `.sb` | Bans and then unbans a user by ID or name with an optional message. **Requires KickMembers server permission.** **Requires ManageMessages server permission.** | `.sb "@some Guy" Your behaviour is toxic.`
 `.kick` `.k` | Kicks a mentioned user. **Requires KickMembers server permission.** | `.k "@some Guy" Your behaviour is toxic.`
 `.setmuterole`  | Sets a name of the role which will be assigned to people who should be muted.
-Default is nadeko-mute.
-After specifying this role, restart commands which use mute as punishment. **Requires ManageRoles server permission.** | `.setmuterole Silenced`
+Default is nadeko-mute. **Requires ManageRoles server permission.** | `.setmuterole Silenced`
 `.mute`  | Mutes a mentioned user both from speaking and chatting. **Requires ManageRoles server permission.** **Requires MuteMembers server permission.** | `.mute @Someone`
 `.unmute`  | Unmutes a mentioned user previously muted with `.mute` command. **Requires ManageRoles server permission.** **Requires MuteMembers server permission.** | `.unmute @Someone`
 `.chatmute`  | Prevents a mentioned user from chatting in text channels. **Requires ManageRoles server permission.** | `.chatmute @Someone`